antonmry/jexler/side/guide/guide.md

 Issues are automatically created if a jexler throws an exception (and then the jexler is stopped).

-Often it is better to catch exceptions within the jexler and to track them as issues:
+Often it is better to catch exceptions within the jexler script to keep it running, and to track the exception as a issue:

     try {
       new SimpleEmail().with {